africanvisionmalawi/avm-site/src/pages/get-involved/thank-yous/index.md

     to prostheses and orthoses.
 When people are born with deformities, lose their limbs or the use of their limbs due to accident, disease or poverty, many of them also lose their livelihoods, homes or families.
+- linkTitle: Project4Africa
+  featured: true
+  linkText: have funds on a number of projects including 2 school blocks at Namanyanga
+    (in the north-east of our area) and a Maternity Unit in M'Bang'ombe.
+  url: ''
+  photo: "/img/project4africa.jpg"
 - linkTitle: Think Malawi
   photo: "/img/think-malawi.jpg"
   url: https://www.thinkmalawi.org/